Top reasons to hike through Banff and the Canadian Rockies

 Day 1: Banff National Park

-After meeting with your guides in Calgary, the biggest city of Alberta, travel to Banff National Park with a short introductory hike at Grotto Canyon.
+After meeting with your guides in Banff or Canmore, travel to Banff National Park with a short introductory hike at Grotto Canyon.
 This hundred-year-old canyon features a waterfall, high walls, and ancient hieroglyphs along the steep rock walls and is good for all skill levels.
 Settle in and explore the small town of Banff uniquely situated within Alberta’s portion of the Rocky Mountains.

 Day 2: Cory Pass to Edith Pass Hiking Traverse